Need for Home Insurance

-As per the National Disaster Management Authority of India, 60% of the Indian landmass is prone to earthquakes and 8% is susceptible to cyclones, despite the fact, home insurance usually remains an under-selling product because the awareness among the people is quite low in comparison to other insurance products in the market.
+As per the recent World Bank estimate, nearly 600 or one-third of India’s districts are hazard-prone, risking the lives of people and properties worth millions.
+As per the National Disaster Management Authority of India, 60% of the Indian landmass is prone to earthquakes, and 8% is susceptible to cyclones, despite the fact, home insurance usually remains an under-selling product because the awareness among the people is relatively low in comparison to other insurance products in the market.

 What Does Home Insurance Cover?

-A home insurance policy includes two basic features coverage for the building and its content like furniture, electronics, jewelry, durables, clothes, utensils etc. If you buy a policy covering only the infrastructure then it will pay for the reconstruction of the building structure in case of complete destruction.
-Damages caused by natural calamities, fire, Aircraft Damage, and explosion are recompensed.
-And if you buy coverage for personal belongings in your house then the insurer will pay for the loss or damage caused to items/assets in your house due to theft, burglary, fire, etc.
+- Coverage for the building and its contents like furniture, electronics, jewellery, durables, clothes, utensils, etc. If you buy a policy covering only the infrastructure, it will pay for the reconstruction of the building structure in case of destruction.
+Moreover, if you buy coverage for personal belongings in your house, the insurer will pay for the loss or damage caused to items/assets in your home due to theft, burglary, fire, etc.

-If you own a flat in a building, then also it makes sense to buy an individual home insurance plan because the insurance cover that your society provides will only offer coverage benefits limited to the building structure and not the belongings in your house.
-It would be best to opt for a variant that offers ‘agreed value’.
+If you own a flat or an independent building, it becomes essential to buy home insurance online because it offers coverage benefits to the building structure and its content.
+It would be best to opt for a variant that provides ‘agreed value’.
 Independent house owners can opt for the variant that pays for the construction of the property as well.

 To determine how much coverage amount you would need or the sum-insured amount that you should opt for depends on the structure, area, construction, and belongings in your house.
 Here is a simple formula that the insurers follow to assess the value of your property structure and its belongings: